Skip to main content

 Self-esteem and social media lawsuits

 Self-esteem issues are just one of many harms cited in social media lawsuits.
-Social media addiction or problematic use may foster low self-esteem, which can lead to mental health disorders and other injuries in young people.
+Problematic social media use may foster low self-esteem, which can lead to mental health disorders and other injuries in young people.
 These may include:

-Our attorneys can help you determine eligibility for a social media lawsuit.
-They understand state and federal laws and statutes of limitations, and will help you gather relevant information to file a claim.
+Our attorneys can help determine your eligibility for a social media lawsuit.
+They understand state and federal laws and statutes of limitations.
+They can help you gather relevant information to file a claim.
 They will also support you throughout the entire legal process.

 Our social media lawsuit experience

 For decades, Motley Rice attorneys have fought for families.
 Our experience includes representing people dealing with tech companies and the harm they’ve allegedly caused.
-If you’re looking to file a lawsuit for social media harm your child has experienced that led to severe self-esteem issues, our law firm wants to help.
+If you’re looking to file a lawsuit for severe self-esteem issues your child experienced because of social media, our law firm wants to help.

 How does social media affect self-esteem?